Under the Education Act 2002 (section 175/157), schools must “make arrangements to safeguard and promote the welfare of children”.

 In school there are three key personnel who have direct responsibility for the Welfare and Safeguarding of all children, these are:

-Mrs Helen Smallman (Designated Person)
+Mrs Helen Smallman (Designated Safeguarding Lead)

 Mrs Laura Turner (Designated Person)